lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 ## Introduction

-During the December 2015 run of the *Practical Machine Learning* course within the Johns Hopkins University Data Science Specialization offered via coursera.org, many students struggled with the slow performance of some of the machine learning models, especially *Random Forest*.
+During the December 2015 run of the *Practical Machine Learning* course within the Johns Hopkins University Data Science Specialization offered via coursera.org, many students struggled with the slow performance of some of the machine learning algorithms, especially *Random Forest*.

 Although the Community Teaching Assistants provided pointers on how to improve the performance of the `caret::train()` function by using the `parallel` package in conjunction with the `trainControl()` function in `caret`, many students were not able to construct a series of function calls that enabled `caret::train()` to run fast enough to be considered "usable" by the students.
 Consequently, students used the `randomForest::randomForest()` function to develop predictions for the course project.